A Generalized Alternating Method for Bilevel Learning under the Polyak-{\L}ojasiewicz Condition: Introduction

 In this paper, we consider BLO in the following form

-where both the UL objective $f(x,y)$ and LL objective $g(x,y)$ are nonconvex and differentiable, and the LL solution set $S(x)$ is not necessarily a singleton.
+where both the UL objective $f(x,y)$ and LL objective $g(x,y)$ are differentiable, and the LL solution set $S(x)$ is not necessarily a singleton.
 For ease of notation, we denote the optimal function value of the LL objective as $g^*(x):=\min_y g(x,y)$ and call it \emph{\textbf{value function}}.

 Although BLO is powerful for modeling hierarchical decision-making processes, solving generic BLO problems is known to be NP-hard due to their nested structure \citep{jeroslow1985polynomial}.
 As a result, the majority of recent works in optimization theory of BLO algorithms are centered on nonconvex UL problems with strongly convex LL problems (nonconvex-strongly-convex), which permit the development of efficient algorithms; see e.g. \citep{ghadimi2018approximation,hong2020two,ji2021bilevel,chen2021closing,li2022fully,chen2022single,khanduri2021near,yang2021provably,xiao2022alternating}.
 The strong convexity assumption for LL ensures the uniqueness of the minimizer and a simple loss landscape of the LL problem, but it excludes many intriguing applications of BLO.
-In the context of machine learning, the LL objective might represent the training loss of a neural network, which can be highly nonconvex \citep{vicol2022implicit}.
+In the context of machine learning, the LL objective might represent the training loss of a neural network, which can be non-strongly-convex \citep{vicol2022implicit}.

 To measure the efficiency of solving nonconvex BLO problems, it is essential to define its stationarity, which involves identifying a necessary condition for the optimality of BLO.
 In cases where the LL problem exhibits strongly convexity, the solution set $S(x)$ becomes a singleton, leading to a natural definition of stationarity as the stationary point of the overall objective $f(x, S(x))$, i.e., $\nabla f(x, S(x)) = 0$.
-However, for BLO problems with convex or even nonconvex LL problems, $S(x)$ may have multiple solutions, rendering $\nabla f(x, S(x))$ ill-posed.
+However, for BLO problems with non-strongly-convex LL problems, $S(x)$ may have multiple solutions, rendering $\nabla f(x, S(x))$ ill-posed.
 This motivates an intriguing question: